Mental Health Services

 Individualized care that is built around healing, respect, empowerment, and choice.

 Your mental health should be taken just as seriously as your physical health.
 Just because it may not be visible doesn’t mean it isn’t there or doesn’t have a major impact on your life.
-Our mental health services are here for you, and there is no same in asking for help.
+Our mental health services are here for you, and there is no shame in asking for help.
 In fact, it takes strength to take the necessary steps to learn the tactics and techniques needed to cope with and manage any mental health disorders you may have.

 At Continuum Outpatient Center, located in San Antonio, Texas, we focus on getting you to where you need to be by building care around healing, respect, empowerment, and choice.
-Outpatient care is so important because it gives you the opportunity to maintain your personal and professional life, a ll while receiving the care you need.
+Outpatient care is so important because it gives you the opportunity to maintain your personal and professional life, all while receiving the care you need.
 Life doesn’t stop, and we understand that.
 Our outpatient treatment center is prepared to make sure you have a plan that makes sense for you.

 Our main goal is to help patients overcome past trauma, prevent relapse, heal relationships, and learn skills to improve their lives.
 In addition to providing educational resources, we help patients change their negative habits by putting the skills we teach them into place on a daily basis.
 We take great pride in providing a unique approach to care for each patient.
 Our evidence-based treatments take a holistic (whole-person), strength-based approach to helping patients overcome a mental health disorder, substance use disorder, or both.
-A strength-based approach moves the focus away from what a person is lacking and focuses on their strengths.
+A strength-based approach moves the focus away from what a person lacks and focuses on their strengths.
 Our program uses cognitive behavioral therapy, dialectical behavior therapy, trauma therapy, and relapse prevention.

 Our facility is a judgment-free zone, which means patients can expect to feel comfortable and confident in the care they’ll be receiving.